-OVIC may provide a Commissioner's preliminary view on the review.
-This preliminary view may indicate whether the Commissioner thinks the document is exempt or not.
+OVIC may provide a staff member's initial view or a Commissioner's preliminary view on the review.
+This view may indicate whether the staff member or Commissioner thinks the document is exempt or not or whether a provision under the Act applies to limit access.
 OVIC will usually provide a similar published OVIC decision and / or OVIC guidance to support the view.

-If OVIC provides a preliminary view, it will provide an opportunity for the person to respond to it and provide more information if needed.
+If OVIC provides an initial or preliminary view, it will provide an opportunity for the person to respond to it and provide more information if needed.

-Depending on the preliminary view, OVIC may also invite the applicant to withdraw their review.
+Depending on the initial or preliminary view, OVIC may also invite the applicant to withdraw their review.
 This might be, for example, where OVIC is likely to agree with the agency or Minister's decision.

-Narrowing the scope of the review
+Narrowing the scope of the review or the FOI request